gstackio/cif-cli/README.md

 1. Check some prerequisites.

-2. `gbe up` for converging the base infrastructure environment.
+2. `infra up` for converging the base infrastructure environment.

-3. `gbe converge` for converging [infrastructure modules](./docs/components.md) or application deployments.
+3. `infra converge` for converging [infrastructure modules](./docs/components.md) or application deployments.